TheVoronModder/MiniFridge/README.md

 Different dimensional profiles of 1515 extrusions.

-I have an LDO v0.2 and honestly, the rails are nice having 3.2mm T slot gap, however, others available are between 6.2-6.5mm slot profile.
+LDO rails are specific compared to other rails such as MakerBeam XL and V Slot Channels

 ![1515 EXTRUSION COMPARISON]
 ![1515 EXTRUSION COMPARISON](https://github.com/TheVoronModder/MiniFridge/assets/142328467/4ffdb9b3-0135-4e9b-a8d7-f8a08344421f)

-In the Above image the LDO extrusions Profile A. and B. (LEFT) are different than regular extrusion A. and B. (RIGHT)
+In the above image, the LDO extrusions Profile A. and B. (LEFT) are slightly different than the MakerBeam XL (CENTER) and amazon.com sourced 1515 extrusions, most we have found are V Slot style and could potentially work, however, LDO and MakerBeam XL are currently ONLY supported.

 ## **SOLUTION!**